AFKoji/ennui/ZetaHunterSOP.md

 ```
 $ bundle install
 ```
 **Step 14** Try running ZetaHunter.
-You can also use sudorvm for superuser permissions.
+You can also use rvmsudo for superuser permissions.
 The latter might help as ZetaHunter uses /tmp folders
 ```
 $ ruby zeta_hunter.rb -h
-$ sudorvm ruby zeta_hunter.rb -h
+$ rvmsudo ruby zeta_hunter.rb -h
 ```
 **Step 15** In  using ZetaHunter, here are the command line options:
 ```